 Eventually, the undeterred de Sancy sells the larger Sancy Diamond to the King of England, James I. The buyer for the smaller stone winds up being de Sancy’s boss, King Henri IV of France, who buys the Beau Sancy for 25,000 ecus.
 Rumors at the time indicate that Henri may have purchased the diamond to appease Marie de Medici, his Queen consort, who was angry that the larger diamond went to the King of England.
 Perhaps in order to further ease the queen’s “pain,” the King ordered an impressive crown to be created for her 1610 Coronation that would prominently feature the Beau Sancy diamond.
 Whether it was the demands of the office or his demanding queen, the reign of Henri IV came to an abrupt end later that same year.

-With the death of Henri his son, King Louis XIII, succeeds him.
+After Henri’s death, his son, King Louis XIII, succeeds him.
 It’s an arrangement that does not sit well with the Queen.
-Eventually developing an estranged relationship with her son — no doubt due to her failed attempts at some power grabbing — an exasperated Louis finally exiles his mother to Compiegne.
+Eventually developing an estranged relationship with her son — no doubt due to her failed attempts at some power-grabbing — an exasperated Louis finally exiles his mother to Compiegne.
 Not to take this rebuke lying down, Marie de Medici manages to escape to Brussels in 1631, taking many of her possessions with her – including the Beau Sancy diamond.
 She later winds up in Cologne, where she stays until her death in 1642.
 To clear the debts she left behind her estate is sold off.
 Enter Frederick Henry, Prince of Orange who buys the Beau Sancy for 80,000 florins.
 The Beau Sancy would stay in the Orange family, being handed down to Fredrick Henry’s grandson who would soon become King of England as William III.
 Taking the Beau Sancy with him across the English Channel, the diamond temporarily rejoins the larger Sancy diamond in becoming part of the British Crown Jewels.
 William presents the Beau Sancy to his wife, Queen Mary II, on their wedding day and the diamond remains in her possession until her death in 1694.

 In 1881 the Beau Sancy is seen around the neck of Princess Mary of Sachen-Altenburg who wears it as part of a necklace during her wedding to Prince Albert of Prussia.
 Later, a 1917 inventory of the Prussian Crown jewels notes that the diamond was set as a pendant.
 Six years following there is a description that refers to it as a pendant in a necklace with 23 diamonds.